 Catch a Cincinnati Cyclones hockey game at the Heritage Bank Center.
 Despite their status as a mid-level professional team, the Cyclones are usually a good time for supporters.
 Superhero night, dollar beer night, Weiner dog racing night, and blanket giveaways are some of the “themes” that may be found at home games.
 On the days leading up to games, tickets are usually $18 per person, and on game day, they cost $20.
 Visit their website to learn when the Cyclones are scheduled to play next.

 Visit their website to learn when the Cyclones are scheduled to play next.

 At The Banks, this is the logical place to get a burger.
 BurgerFi is known for its all-day breakfast burgers, bacon cheeseburgers, chicken sandwiches, and various vegetarian and vegan-friendly burgers.

 One of Cincinnati’s most outstanding taco establishments.
 Condado is unique in that you can order pre-assembled tacos or make your own from the ground up, letting you pick and choose whatever meats, cheeses, and salsas to include.
 Tacos range in price from $3 to $5.
 Every night of the week, they’re open till 2 a.m.

-An expensive restaurant that serves various steaks, burgers, and seafood meals during the day and a more bar-like atmosphere in the evenings and late nights.
+An expensive restaurant serving various steaks, burgers, and seafood meals during the day and a bar-like atmosphere in the evenings and late nights.

 A sports pub famed for its burgers, pizza, and sandwiches is the Holy Grail.
 This is a popular place to watch a game because it has over 30 high-definition TVs.